byui-cit/learning-modules/modules/js/apis/prepare1.md

 Web servers are designed to accept different types of requests.
 For example if we wanted to view a webpage that a server had, we would make a `GET` request to the URL of that page.
 The browser handles the request for us, so we normally don't have to worry about the request type.
 We could also make a `POST` request.
 This usually involves sending data to a URL.
 This is commonly used by HTML forms.
 Other common request types include `PUT`, and `DELETE`.

-We accessing an API we might make a `GET` request to the following URL: `https://some.server.com/users`  This would most likely return a list (usually in JSON format) of users from the server.
+When accessing an API we might make a `GET` request to the following URL: `https://some.server.com/users`  This would most likely return a list (usually in JSON format) of users from the server.
 But we could also make a `POST` request to the same URL, and if we sent the data representing a new user along with the request then the server would insert that user into where ever it was storing users.

 Likewise we might make a `put` request to this URL: `https://some.server.com/user/1`  This would indicate that we were sending some updated user information for the user with an ID of 1, and that the server should update that user accordingly.
 Finally if we made a `delete` request to that same URL, the server would delete user 1.